Model Predictive Control with Reference Learning for Soft Robotic Intracranial Pressure Waveform Modulation: EXPERIMENTS

 The quantitative results for both test scenarios are presented in Table~\ref{tab:actuation}.
 With amplification factors of \qty{1.885}{} in the \qty{60}{\BPM} test scenario and \qty{2.099}{} in the \qty{90}{\BPM} test scenario, the desired doubling of the amplitude was closely achieved.
 The relative increases in the respective mean ICP of \qty{0.55}{\percent} and \qty{1.28}{\percent} are negligibly small, as desired.
+The controller frequency of \qty{100}{\Hz} was thus sufficiently fast to achieve the desired waveform modulation.
 For the \qty{90}{\BPM} test scenario, detailed results of the BO algorithm are shown in Figure~\ref{fig:BO}.
-During this tuning process, the reference trajectory is iteratively updated and accurately tracked by the MPC, leading to progressively improved ICP modulation.
+During this tuning process, the reference trajectory was iteratively updated and accurately tracked by the MPC, leading to progressively improved ICP modulation.
 Reference tracking and actuation-based ICP waveform modulation corresponding to the first six iterations of the BO algorithm are shown in Figure~\ref{fig:actuation_tuning}.
-Improvements are particularly evident when comparing settings 5 and 6 in Figure~\ref{fig:actuation_tuning}, where changes in the learned trajectory directly translate into significant better ICP waveform modulation.
+Improvements are particularly evident when comparing settings 5 and 6 in Figure~\ref{fig:actuation_tuning}, where changes in the learned trajectory directly translated into significant better ICP waveform modulation.
 The ICP waveform modulation using the final parameters resulting from the BO algorithm is shown in Figure~\ref{fig:actuation_final}.
-Instead of relying on time-consuming and error-prone hand-tuning, the desired ICP waveform modulation is achieved in an automated and safe manner within less than \qty{2}{\min}.
+Instead of relying on time-consuming and error-prone hand-tuning, the desired ICP waveform modulation was achieved in an automated and safe manner within less than \qty{2}{\min}.
+As experimental testing was limited to realistic but constant heart rate scenarios, future research will have to address optimal reference learning for time-varying heart rates, e.g., with BO algorithms that use heart rate as an contextual input.